qase-tms/reporters/src/js/cypress.md

 QASE_MODE=testops npx cypress run
 ```

 In the above command, we're setting the reporter's mode to `testops` using the Environment variable `QASE_MODE`.
-You can learn more about other reporter modes [here](https://github.com/qase-tms/cypress-qase-reporter#configuration).

 Click on the link printed at the end of the run to go to the test run in Qase.